MarquisOgre/digiswap-document/products/nft-profile-system/profile-guide.md

 ![](<../../.gitbook/assets/image (171).png>)

 6\.
 On the next page you will be asked to join a team.
 Joining a team lets you compete in special events to earn special, limited rewards!
 Choose a team under “Join a Team”.
-For this example we will choose Syrup Storm.
+For this example we will choose Sweet Storm.

 7\.
 Click the **Next Step** button.\
 ****